identity-com/docs/showcase/README.md

 $ sol did:sol:devnet:$(solana address)
 ```

-Visit [https://did.civic.com](https://did.civic.com), and resolve the above DID.
+Visit [https://did.civic.com](https://did.civic.com) and resolve the above DID using the Universal Resolver.

 ## Manipulating SOL DIDs

 Below is an introduction to [Cryptid](https://github.com/identity-com/cryptid), a tool for manipulating DID
 documents on Solana.
 In this example, we will demonstrate key rotation using the cryptid CLI tool by:

 * adding an additional key to your DID
 * removing your original key (e.g. if it has been compromised)
 * retaining access to your cryptid account via the additional key

-You can follow the steps below and follow along on YouTube: https://www.youtube.com/watch?v=72Oo11qy7ug
+You can go through the steps below and follow along on YouTube: https://www.youtube.com/watch?v=72Oo11qy7ug

 ```shell
 # Initialize cryptid configuration (using your solana key by default)